AadarshSinha/ChatApplication/README.md

 How to get started =>

-1) Clone the repository or you system or simply run the bellow code "git clone git@github.com:AadarshSinha/ChatApplication.git"
+1) Clone the repository on you system or simply run the bellow code "git clone git@github.com:AadarshSinha/ChatApplication.git"

 2) Now open the terminal on frontend folder and run the command "npm install"